nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Deadline is coming up the there so many tasks to complete.
 You recall adding a task called merge but you are not sure about the full name of the task.
 Not to worry, you can find the task easily with `find task`!
 First, recall any keyword you can remember from the task.
-Next, key in `find person <PERSON_NAME_KEYWORDS>`, and TruthTable will show you all tasks with names that contain the keywords that you specified!
+Next, key in `find task <TASK_NAME_KEYWORDS>`, and TruthTable will show you all tasks with names that contain the keywords that you specified!

 The `find task` command allows you to finds all tasks whose names contain any of the given keywords.